rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Fianl minutes.md

 #### Overall

 Overall, it is evident that the park has undergone considerable transformation, as very few areas have remained the same.
-The layout has been modernised (renovated) and made more visitor-friendly, with the addition of multiple outdoor facilities (interior amenities) to enhance the visitors' experience.
+The layout has been modernised (renovated / expanded) and made more visitor-friendly, with the addition of multiple outdoor facilities (interior amenities) to enhance the visitors' experience.

 ##### In place of "visitor-friendly"
 - Connectivity and accessibility have been improved